Science

 Prerequisite: Chemistry and department recommendation

-The intent of this rigorous, in-depth one-year course is to provide students with a holistic approach to the study of living things.
-A strong emphasis is on practical work through experiments and field studies.
-Topics of study include cellular biology, molecular biology, genetics, ecology, evolution and human physiology.
+This rigorous, in-depth one-year course aims to provide students with a holistic approach to the study of living things.
+It emphasizes practical work through experiments and field studies.
+Topics include cellular biology, molecular biology, genetics, ecology, evolution, and human physiology.
 Students will have opportunities to design and complete their own investigations, collect and process data, analyze results, collaborate with peers, and evaluate and communicate their findings.

 • Biotechnology